wagner-group/wagner-group.github.io/_projects/2023-11-30-markmywords.md

 ### Tamper-resistance

-The distribution-shift mark is still detectable on 1000-token generations after using GPT-3.5 to paraphrase the text in about 50% of cases, with near-optional quality and a size under 100 tokens.
+The distribution-shift mark is still detectable on 1000-token generations after using a translation attack in about 50% of cases, with near-optional quality and a size under 100 tokens.

 You can find more details about our results on all schemes as well as watermarking parameter recommendations in our paper.